Major Rotations (Each 6 months)

 As part of the training year, all interns will carry a caseload of at least 4-6 lifespan psychotherapy patients in the outpatient clinic.
 These cases are part of the intern’s year-long outpatient caseload requirement and serve to ensure the intern has sufficient exposure to a breadth of presenting problems and is able to develop at least basic-level competencies in providing therapy to children, adolescents, and adults.

-Adult Outpatient Treatment Competencies:
+Adult Outpatient Treatment Goals:

 - Intern will identify and work through potential treatment impasses with awareness of the impact of both intern and client variables as measured by successful completion of case presentation/conference.